Skip to main content

 Since sovereign rollup behavior is not enforced by a smart contract, forking does not require deploying a new contract - rather, forking is as simple as changing your own personal interpretation of the data.
 This may sound like an odd concept at first, but note that same is true for Bitcoin as well.
 You can run a modified version of the Bitcoin codebase on your local machine that gives you a million BTC (and no transaction on the Bitcoin blockchain is required for you to run this modified code on your machine), but of course nobody will consider this fork legitimate.
 However, things like this have happened before (see Bitcoin Cash, which forked based on disagreement about what should be considered a valid Bitcoin block).

 However, for financial use-cases, such forkability is often not desired.
 It's easier to build an ecosystem of composable financial contracts if developers can get assurance of code immutability where they can visually see and audit the code.
-That is to say, DeFi developers are willing to give up sovereignty of the system to a blockchain (ex: Ethereum) so that it is not possible to change the interpretation of their system without having to change the interpretation of all of Ethereum itself (unlike, but it has happened before such as the DAO hack in 2016).
+That is to say, DeFi developers are willing to give up sovereignty of the system to a blockchain (ex: Ethereum) so that it is not possible to change the interpretation of their system without having to change the interpretation of all of Ethereum itself (unlikely, but it has happened before such as the DAO hack in 2016).

 A more formal way of defining this free-form forkability is to say that sovereign rollups do not allow 2-way bridging of assets that originated from the L1.
 For example, if you send ETH from the L1 to a sovereign rollup L2, how would the L1 know when you've sent the ETH back to the L1?
 It cannot understand the L2 state (and presumably you don't want to use any centralized oracle).
 However, for assets that originated from the L2, bi-directionality is possible (and in fact, this will be the key goal of our construction).